linode/manager/README.md

 If you already have your development environment set up, please read the [contributing guidelines](CONTRIBUTING.md) to get help in making your first PR.

+### I want to contribute to Cloud Manager :heart_eyes:

-Additionally, you can read our [code conventions](./CODE_CONVENTIONS.md) and [Cloud Manager testing conventions](./TESTING.md) docs for instructions on how write code inline with what we expect.
+Along with the contributing guidelines, you can read our [code conventions](./CODE_CONVENTIONS.md) and [Cloud Manager testing conventions](./TESTING.md) docs for instructions on how write code inline with what we expect.

+### I want to contribute to the JavaScript SDK :sunglasses:

+Amazing!
+Please check out the documentation in the [SDK directory](./packages/linode-js-sd/README.md)

 ## Reaching Out